tuenut/celeryDemo/README.md

 # Celery demo project

 That project demonstrating setup, use and development with celery step by step.
 As broker we use redis.
-Due some purposes we use redis==3.2.0 for python.

 Also, we use loguru for logging.

+Due to some purposes we use redis==3.2.0 and celery==4.4.6.

 ## Lessons